Army Secretary Has Yet to Contact Family of Soldier Vanessa Guillén

 — SecArmy (@SecArmy) July 6, 2020

-McCarthy on July 10 announced he has directed an “independent, comprehensive review of the command climate and culture at Fort Hood, as well as the surrounding military community.”
+McCarthy on July 10 announced after meeting with members of Congress and the activist group League of United Latin American Citizens that he has directed an “independent, comprehensive review of the command climate and culture at Fort Hood, as well as the surrounding military community.”

 The family has called repeatedly for a congressional investigation, not an Army-directed investigation, however.